 Demonstrated interpersonal skills working in a service oriented environment.

-Familiarity of complex information systems architecture, electronic health data, transmission standards for electronic health data, information security standards, relational databases, and analytic software tools such as SAS.
+Familiarity with complex information systems architecture, electronic health data, transmission standards for electronic health data, information security standards, relational databases, and analytic software tools such SAS.

 Knowledge of cancer surveillance processes, cancer epidemiology, surveillance research, and cancer registry data.

-This position is based in Trenton, NJ with regular travel to New Brunswick, NJ, is required.
+This position is based in Trenton, NJ with regular travel to New Brunswick, NJ.